ansys/pymapdl/doc/source/getting_started/wsl.rst

     mapdl = Mapdl(ip='127.0.0.1', port=50053)

-You can also specify them using environment variables that are read when launching the MAPDL instance.
+You can also specify the port and IP address using environment variables that are read when launching the MAPDL instance:

 .. code:: bash